Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 The kernelSmoothing() function allows you to square and smooth geolocated data.
 It calculates a classical kernel smoothing (conservative) or a geographically weighted median.
 There are four major call modes of the function.
 The first call mode is kernelSmoothing(obs, epsg, cellsize, bandwidth) for a classical kernel smoothing and automatic grid.
 The second call mode is kernelSmoothing(obs, epsg, cellsize, bandwidth, quantiles) for a geographically weighted median and automatic grid.
 The third call mode is kernelSmoothing(obs, epsg, cellsize, bandwidth, centroids) for a classical kernel smoothing and user grid.
 The fourth call mode is kernelSmoothing(obs, epsg, cellsize, bandwidth, quantiles, centroids) for a geographically weighted median and user grid.
 Geographically weighted summary statistics : a framework for localised exploratory data analysis, C.Brunsdon & al., in Computers, Environment and Urban Systems C.Brunsdon & al. (2002) , Statistical Analysis of Spatial and Spatio-Temporal Point Patterns, Third Edition, Diggle, pp. 83-86, (2003) .

-washr — by Colin Walder, 6 months ago
+washr — by Colin Walder, a year ago

 Publication Toolkit for Water, Sanitation and Hygiene (WASH) Data